sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 ######Polysurface Curvature

+Polysurface Curvature now has a 'Min Curvature' Attribute

 The Polysurface Curvature Node now has an additional 'Normal Map Mix'.
-When a Normal Map (for example a 'Normal Map' Channel) is attached to the handle in the Nodegraph you are able to mix or add edges from a normalmap into the final calculation of the curvature
+When a Normal Map (for example a 'Normal Map' Channel) is attached to the handle in the Nodegraph you are able to mix or add edges from a normalmap into the final calculation of the curvature.

 ######Paintable Gabor Noise

-Paintable Gabor Noise no longer appears under 'Adjustments' (finally) and has been moved to Procedurals/Custom/Gabor/
+Paintable Gabor Noise no longer appears under 'Adjustments' and has been moved to Procedurals/Custom/Gabor/

 ######Custom Object Normal

-Custom Obect Normal has been renamed to Custom Surface Norma to be in line wit Maris Vocabulary.
+Custom Obect Normal has been renamed to Custom Surface Normal to be in line wit Maris Vocabulary.

 ######FBM+